tree logo Follow Us On Facebook Talk About Us On X See Us On Instagram

 Agate House: Ancestral Puebloan Architecture in Stone

-Wildlife includes lizards basking on warm rocks, jackrabbits and pronghorn on the open plains, and birds such as ravens, kestrels, and the iconic roadrunner.
-Many species are active at dawn, dusk, or night to avoid the intense midday sun common to Arizona desert parks.
+Animal life is equally adapted to the desert’s extremes.
+Visitors may spot lizards basking on warm rocks, jackrabbits and pronghorn moving across open plains, and birds such as ravens, kestrels, and roadrunners.
+Many species are most active at dawn, dusk, or nighttime hours, avoiding the intense midday heat that defines much of the Arizona desert landscape.

-Petrified Forest Road: A Scenic Drive Through Time
+Petrified Forest Road: A Scenic Drive Through Deep Time

 Archaeology of Puerco Pueblo